Ferrari N.v.: Periodic Report on the Buyback Program

 -

-(*) translated at the European Central Bank EUR/USD exchange reference rate as of the date of each purchase

-Since the announcement of the Sixth Tranche of the buyback program dated March 3, 2022 till April 29, 2022, the total invested consideration has been:
+Since the announcement of such First Tranche till July 15, 2022, the total invested consideration has been:

 A comprehensive overview of the transactions carried out under the buyback program, as well as the details of the above transactions, are available on Ferrari's corporate website under the Buyback Programs section (https://www.ferrari.com/en-EN/corporate/buyback-programs).